-Daligas is one of the few energy providers in the UK that only supplies gas tariffs.
-Founded in London in 2012, its aim is to make the gas supply to british households and businesses simple and transparent, whilst maintaining low prices.
+Daligas was one of the few energy providers in the UK that only supplies gas tariffs.
+Founded in London in 2012, its aim was to make the gas supply to british households and businesses simple and transparent whilst maintaining low prices.

-Daligas’ promise to customers consists of seven simple points:
+Daligas’ promise to customers consisted of seven simple points:

 - Simple offer

 - Low price

 - The provider only has three tariffs - one for domestic and two for business customers

 - It has a customer rating of 2.3 out of five stars on Trustpilot